Ten Homemade Acne Remedies You Probably Haven’t Tried Before

 6. Make you own facial mask with pure bentonite clay.

 You can buy ready-made facial masks for as much as US $79.99.
 You can buy a package of bentonite clay for as little as US $3.99.
 Add warm water to bentonite until you have a slightly slippery consistency of clay.
 Apply the clay to your face and let it dry.
 Then take a warm shower, removing the clay mask with the help of a soft washcloth.
-Using just the clay with no additional ingredients may actually do more for your skin than using a prepared facial mask that contains alcohol, menthol, or witch hazel extract, all of which can irritate and dry your skin.
+Using just the clay with no additional ingredients may actually do more for your skin6 than using a prepared facial mask that contains alcohol, menthol, or witch hazel extract, all of which can irritate and dry your skin.

 7. Use essential oil of chamomile in aromatherapy.

-Chamomile soothes inflammation.
+Chamomile soothes inflammation7.
 It stops allergies.
 You can get these benefits by drinking chamomile tea.
 (In the US, chamomile is in the Latin American section of most markets, labeled as “camomila.”)
 Or you can use essential oil of chamomile as aromatherapy.
 You’ll need a vial of the hot water, essential oil, a bowl, and a towel.
 Place water that is hot but not boiling into the bowl, and add 8 to 10 drops of essential oil.
 Hold your face over the bowl with towels draped over your head to capture the vapor.
 As you feel relaxed, your skin will be more relaxed, and less likely to break out.

 8. Treat itchy acne with camphor or Campho-Phenique.

 Camphor is not a good idea for everyday skin care.
-But if you just can’t stop scratching or picking at itchy pimples, treatment with a camphor stick (such as the product made by Desert Essence) or with a camphor-based liquid (such as Campho-Phenique) can help you keep your hands off your face so pimples can heal.
+But if you just can’t sto3p scratching or picking at itchy pimples, treatment with a camphor stick (such as the product made by Desert Essence) or with a camphor-based liquid (such as Campho-Phenique) can help you keep your hands off your face so pimples can heal.

 9. Drink beet, celery, and/or cucumber juice to relieve painful acne.